 - Sep 27, 2019MOL, JBIC, and NOVATEK Sign Cooperation Agreement for LNG Transshipment Projects in Kamchatka and Murmansk

-Leveraging expertise accumulated in the energy transport field with LNG carriers and tankers, MOL takes a proactive stance in working on offshore businesses, where we anticipate further growth in the future.
+With experience accumulated in the energy transport field with LNG carriers and tankers, MOL takes a proactive stance in developing its offshore business, a field positioned for significant growth in the future.